kmhuglen/edgekube/README.md

 * Windows 10 or Windows Server 2019 or later with Hyper-V role

-## Remote Powershell (skip if working localy on your Windows 10 machine)
+## Remote Powershell
+(skip if working locally on your Windows 10 machine)

 ```PowerShell
 Enter-PSSession -ComputerName <fqdn of hyper-v host> -Cred (get-credential)
 ```